fpaupier/sidecar-pattern_tf-serving/README.md

 A Docker Image built from this respository `Dockerfile` can be obtained on Docker hub.
 You can quickly test the pattern with this image and a tensorflow serving model.

 0. Setup a Google cloud project, check the steps detailed in [docs/gcloud_setup.md](docs/gcloud_setup.md).
-From now on, I assume you have a valid GCP project, created a bucket on GCS with a subsscription and have a `json` service key.
-This image is a POC and the IAM process is done with a Google Application Credentials `json` key passed to the container at runtime.
+From now on, I assume you have a valid GCP project, created a storage bucket with a subscription and have a `json` service key.
+The IAM process is done with a Google Application Credentials `json` key passed to the container at runtime.

-1. The simplest way to reproduce the results below is to pull the `model_poller` image.
+1. The simplest way to reproduce the results is to pull the `model_poller` image.
 ```bash
 docker pull popszer/model_poller:v0.1.6
 ```